 In the midst of bad news Covid and Brexit all around, the government wants to appear to be proactive and supportive.
 The property market in the UK cannot be allowed to soften, and it seems like every effort will be made to keep it moving in the right direction.

-But while every man’s home is his castle, the issue is that not every man can afford a castle and would be better off renting until he/she could.
+But while every man’s home is his castle, the issue is that not everyone can afford a castle and would be better off renting until they could.